jgoodie/hv_demo/README.md

-# Unstructured data Summarization and Intelligent Search
+# Unstructured Data Summarization and Intelligent Search

-## Using intelligent data retrieval to Query and gain deeper insights about your data
+### Using intelligent data retrieval to Query and gain deeper insights about your data